AdobeDocs/campaign-web.pt-BR/help/v8/landing-pages/lp-use-cases.md

    ![Captura de tela mostrando a interface da caixa de seleção de assinatura.](assets/lp-uc-subscription-checkbox-1.png){zoomable="yes"}
 <!--
-1. You can add an additional checkbox to offer subscription to your newsletter for example.-->
+1. You can add an additional checkbox to offer subscription to your newsletter for example.
+-->

 1. Ajuste o conteúdo conforme necessário e salve as alterações.